-Rural Infrastructure Finance - Direct Credit Exposure
+Infrastructure Finance - Direct Credit Exposure

-Farmer Mac's direct credit exposure to Rural Infrastructure Finance loans held and loans underlying LTSPCs as of December 31, 2023 was \$4.1 billion across 45 states.
-For more information about Farmer Mac's underwriting and collateral valuation standards for Rural Infrastructure Finance loans, see "Business-Farmer Mac's Lines of Business-Rural Infrastructure Finance-Underwriting and Collateral Standards."
-As of December 31, 2023, there were no delinquencies in Farmer Mac's portfolio of Rural Infrastructure Finance loans.
-As of December 31, 2023, there was one telecommunications loan classified as substandard, with an unpaid principal balance of \$29.4 million.
+Farmer Mac's direct credit exposure to Infrastructure Finance loans held and loans underlying LTSPCs as of December 31, 2024 was \$5.5 billion across 45 states.
+For more information about Farmer Mac's underwriting and collateral valuation standards for Infrastructure Finance loans, see "Business-Farmer Mac's Lines of Business-Infrastructure Finance-Underwriting and Collateral Standards."
+As of December 31, 2024, there was one Broadband Infrastructure borrower and one Renewable Energy borrower classified as substandard.
+The total exposure on those two borrowers was \$42.5 million.
+As of December 31, 2023, there was one Broadband Infrastructure borrower classified as substandard, with an unpaid principal balance of \$29.4 million.

-Farmer Mac evaluates credit risk of Rural Infrastructure assets by reviewing a variety of borrower credit risk characteristics.
-These characteristics can include (but is not limited to) financial metrics, internal risk ratings, ratings assigned by ratings agencies, types of customers served, sources of power supply, and the regulatory environment.
+Farmer Mac evaluates credit risk of Infrastructure Finance assets by reviewing a variety of borrower credit risk characteristics.
+These characteristics can include (but are not limited to) financial metrics, internal risk ratings, ratings assigned by ratings agencies, types of customers served, sources of power supply, and the regulatory environment.

-The following table disaggregates Farmer Mac's portfolio of Rural Infrastructure loans by portfolio segment and by internally assigned risk ratings.
+The following table disaggregates Farmer Mac's portfolio of Infrastructure Finance loans by portfolio segment and by internally assigned risk ratings.

-As of December 31, 2023 Rural Infrastructure Finance portfolio by internally assigned risk rating Acceptable Special Mention Substandard Total (in tho usands) Distribution Cooperative \$ 2,396,940 \$ \$ \$ 2,396,940 Generation and Transmission Cooperative 678,354 678,354 Renewable Energy 487,521 487,521 Telecommunications 467,711 9,850 29,400 506,961 Rural Infrastructure Total \$ 4,030,526 \$ 9,850 \$ 29,400 \$ 4,069,776
+As of December 31, 2024 Infrastructure Finance portfolio by internally assigned risk rating Acceptable Total (in thou usands)) Distribution Cooperative \$ 2,583,858 \$ - \$ - \$ 2,583,858 Generation and Transmission Cooperative 704,365 - 704,365 Renewable Energy 1,403,169 - 13,356 1,416,525 Broadband Infrastructure 738,946 34,388 29,132 802,466 Infrastructure Finance Total \$ 5,430,338 \$ 34,388 \$ 42,488 \$ 5,507,214

-For more information about the credit quality of Farmer Mac's Rural Infrastructure Finance portfolio and the associated allowance for losses please refer to Notes 8 and 12 of the consolidated financial statements.
+For more information about the credit quality of Farmer Mac's Infrastructure Finance portfolio and the associated allowance for losses please refer to Notes 8 and 12 of the consolidated financial statements.